Cosmo2357/react-spa/README.md

 # React 19 SPA Boilerplate
 ## Demo: https://c441b8d5.react-spa-51g.pages.dev/login
+Please use random email and password to login.
 ## Overview
 This is a **React 19 SPA (Single Page Application) boilerplate** designed for scenarios where the backend is handled separately via REST APIs.
 While modern best practices often favor SSR (Server-Side Rendering) or SSG (Static Site Generation) for performance and efficiency, this setup intentionally leverages SPA mode to optimize frontend-backend separation.